naoxio/ukuvota/README.md

 Once you have verified that you haven't broken everything, then you can trigger the deployment to [ukuvota.world](https://ukuvota.world) in the [gitlab environments](https://gitlab.com/ukuvota/ukuvota/environments) view.

 ## Contributing
 We would be happy to accept PRs!
 If you want to work on something, it'd be good to talk beforehand to make sure nobody else is working on it.
-You can reach us on IRC #ukuvota on Freenode or contacting the current main developer wolif.
+You can reach us on [gitter](https://gitter.im/ukuvota/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or contacting the current main developer wolif.

 Wolfi's contact:
  - email: [wolfi@disroot.org](mailto: wolfi@disroot.org)